-a copy of the contract for access, if the products or processes for which a patent application is being filed were obtained or developed from genetic resources or by-products originating in one of the Member Countries; [and]
+"a copy of the contract for access, if the products or processes for which a patent application is being filed were obtained or developed from genetic resources or by-products originating in one of the Member Countries; [and] if applicable, a copy of the document that certifies the license or authorization to use the traditional knowledge of indigenous, African American, or local communities in the Member Countries where the products or processes whose protection is being requested was obtained or developed on the basis of the knowledge originating in any one of the Member Countries."77

-if applicable, a copy of the document that certifies the license or authorization to use the traditional knowledge of indigenous, African American, or local communities in the Member Countries where the products or processes whose protection is being requested was obtained or developed on the basis of the knowledge originating in any one of the Member Countries.72 the past.73 Brazil favours amending Article 27.3(b).74 Given the subject of Article 29, the Indian proposal seems more logical, but the Brazilian one may be more strategic.
+On the feasibility and desirability of revising TRIPS, one possibility is to amend Article 29 of TRIPS, which deals with conditions on patent applications, and which the Indian government has proposed in the past.78 Brazil favours amending Article 27.3(b).79 Given the subject of Article 29, the Indian proposal seems more logical, but the Brazilian one may be more strategic.
 This is because a review of Article 27.3(b) is currently on-going, and also because the Doha Ministerial Declaration refers to the CBD-TRIPS relationship in the context of this review.
 But it is difficult to be certain that either proposal is realistic or advantageous.
-Ideally, the demandeurs need to examine the practical complexities as presented here and their implications75 and then to reflect on the economic advantages that could be gained from a successful outcome, and to balance such advantages with the disadvantages from the concessions that would need to be made in exchange.
+Ideally, the demandeurs need to examine the practical complexities as presented here and their implications80 and then to reflect on the economic advantages that could be gained from a successful outcome, and to balance such advantages with the disadvantages from the concessions that would need to be made in exchange.
 No doubt, this is much easier said than done.
 But it is important to try to gain a reasonably clear idea of how much is at stake economically as well as politically just in case the demand succeeds and something has to be given up in return.